7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Private-Link-And-Endpoints.md

 - You can deploy multiple Private Link Service resources on the same standard load balancer using different front-end IP configurations.
 - Third-Party providers a can be powered by Private Link

-The PaaS service still has a external facing endpoint that some companies do not want even with firewall/authentication - firewalls and authentication are bypassable.
+The PaaS service still has a external facing endpoint that some companies do not want even with firewall/authentication - firewalls and authentication are bypass-able.

 ## Azure Private Link